exercism/awk/concepts/patterns/introduction.md

 We'll get more into GNU AWK's regular expression flavour in a further concept.

-## Arithmetic expressions
+## Expressions

-Arithmetic expressions can be used as patterns.
+AWK expressions (arithmetic or logical or ...) can be used as patterns.

 To extract all users with UID 1000 or above: